TEACHER APPRECIATION AWARDS NOMINATIONS NOW OPEN - VOTE TODAY!

 Call Our Team

-As your Law Vegas criminal defense attorneys, we focus on open communication and will keep you informed about your case status and any developments.
+As your Las Vegas criminal defense attorneys, we focus on open communication and will keep you informed about your case status and any developments.
 We’re your courtroom advocates and defenders of your rights.
 Our attorneys have a thorough understanding of Nevada criminal laws and keep abreast of any changes to the law that could affect your case.

 The benefits of having a tough Las Vegas criminal defense attorney on your side start from the moment of your arrest.
 You don’t have to answer any questions law enforcement officers ask, but be wary – the police don’t need to play fair or even tell you the truth.
 Your attorney can help you during the police interview so you don’t accidentally incriminate yourself.